holepunchto/sub-encoder/README.md

 Create a new SubEncoder.
 Optionally set the initial prefix and encoding.

 `prefix` can be string or Buffer.
-If set, all entries and further subs will be prefixed by `prefix`.
+If set, acts as an initial sub instead of starting at the Hyperbee's base level.

 #### `subEnc = enc.sub(prefix, [encoding])`